Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: RESULTS AND DISCUSSION

-Figure~\ref{fig:combined_velocity_profiles05} presents a quantitative comparison of velocity profiles between the PINNs predictions and the CFD reference solutions obtained using \texttt{OpenFOAM~12} for the lid-driven cavity flow at $Re = 50$.
-The figure shows the horizontal velocity component ($u$) along selected vertical lines at $x = 0.2$, $0.5$, and $0.8$, as well as the vertical velocity component ($v$) along selected horizontal lines at $y = 0.2$, $0.5$, and $0.8$.
-Across all sampled locations, the PINNs predictions exhibit excellent agreement with the CFD results, accurately capturing the velocity distributions throughout the cavity.
-The error bars indicate $\pm 5\%$ of the CFD ground truth, demonstrating that the PINNs predictions remain well within the prescribed tolerance and confirming the robustness and accuracy of the proposed physics-informed framework in the low-Reynolds-number regime.

-Figure~\ref{fig:combined_velocity_profiles1} presents a quantitative comparison of velocity profiles between the PINNs predictions and the CFD reference solutions obtained using \texttt{OpenFOAM~12} for the lid-driven cavity flow at $Re = 100$.
-The figure shows the horizontal velocity component ($u$) evaluated along selected vertical lines at $x = 0.2$, $0.5$, and $0.8$, as well as the vertical velocity component ($v$) evaluated along selected horizontal lines at $y = 0.2$, $0.5$, and $0.8$.
-Across all sampled locations, the PINNs predictions exhibit excellent agreement with the CFD results, accurately capturing the velocity gradients and flow symmetry within the cavity.
-The error bars indicate $\pm 5\%$ of the CFD ground truth, confirming that the predicted results remain within acceptable deviation limits and demonstrating strong consistency between the PINNs framework and the CFD simulations.
+Figures~\ref{fig:combined_velocity_profiles05}--\ref{fig:combined_velocity_profiles2} present quantitative comparisons between the PINNs predictions and the CFD reference solutions obtained using \texttt{OpenFOAM~12} for lid-driven cavity flows at $Re = 50$, $100$, and $200$, respectively.
+The figures show the horizontal velocity component ($u$) evaluated along selected vertical lines at $x = 0.3$, $0.5$, and $0.8$, together with the vertical velocity component ($v$) evaluated along selected horizontal lines at $y = 0.3$, $0.5$, and $0.8$.
+Across all Reynolds numbers and sampled locations, the PINNs predictions exhibit strong agreement with the CFD results, accurately capturing the velocity distributions, flow gradients, and cavity flow symmetry.
+The error bars represent $\pm 10\%$ of the CFD ground truth for $Re = 50$, $100$, and $200$.
+The predicted velocity profiles remain within these acceptable deviation limits, demonstrating the robustness and reliability of the proposed physics-informed framework in reproducing low- and moderate-Reynolds-number cavity flows.

-Figure~\ref{fig:combined_velocity_profiles2} shows a quantitative comparison of velocity profiles obtained from the PINNs predictions and the CFD reference solutions computed using \texttt{OpenFOAM~12} for the lid-driven cavity flow at $\mathrm{Re} = 200$.
-The figure shows the horizontal velocity component ($u$) evaluated along selected vertical lines at $x = 0.2$, $0.5$, and $0.8$, as well as the vertical velocity component ($v$) evaluated along selected horizontal lines at $y = 0.2$, $0.5$, and $0.8$.
-The PINNs predictions demonstrate strong agreement with the CFD results across all sampled locations, accurately reproducing the velocity distributions and key flow features within the cavity at this higher Reynolds number.
-The error bars represent $\pm 10\%$ of the CFD ground truth, indicating that the PINNs predictions remain well within acceptable deviation limits and confirming the reliability of the proposed physics-informed framework across the computational domain.